-F. Max Muller
+F. Max Müller

-Any parent who has raised a family or who is pretty well along the way knows his children don't love him all the time.
+THE THREAT Any parent who has raised a family or who is pretty well along the way knows his children don't love him all the time.
 Even respect is given on a great deal less than 100 percent basis.
 There is no absolute perfection.
 There may even be bad moments when the only thing that holds a child to his parents is his dependence on them.
 But basic love, respect and family loyalty usually have been strong enough to carry most people over the times of turmoil, hard training, and disagreement.
-Under ordinary circumstances parents can sometimes be wrong, too harsh, even unworthy of respect, and still raise fine children who are kind and loving and who lead happy and productive lives.
+Under ordinary circumstances parents can sometimes be wrong, too harsh, even unworthy of respect, and still raise fine children who are kind and loving; and who lead happy and productive lives.

-Years ago my father, a family physician, mentioned to me how remarkable it seemed to him that so often fine, intelligent, responsible and loving children could be found in families of drunken, shiftless and even immoral parents.
-Doesn't it seem remarkable to you that in recent years so many unhappy, disloyal, drunken, drug-crazed, shiftless, disillusioned and immoral children are found, not only in destructive families, but in families of fine, intelligent, productive and loving parents?
-Average parents, if they make an honest effort, should be able to raise children of whom they can be proud.
+Years ago my father, who was a family physician, mentioned to me how remarkable it seemed to him that so often fine, intelligent, ambitious and loving children could be found in families of drunken, shiftless and even immoral parents.
+Doesn't it seem remarkable to you today that so many unhappy, disloyal, drunken, drug-crazed, shiftless, disillusioned and immoral children are found, not only in worthless families, but in families of fine, intelligent, productive and loving parents?
+Average parents, if they make an honest effort, should be able to raise children they can be proud of.
 Yet, today, even good parents are frequently failing.
 Why?

-I would like to suggest to you that there is a cause for this unhappy reversal - for the increasing corruption and disillusionment of children - not a vague, generalized cause, but an active, persuasive force which each family can pinpoint directly to warn their children against the danger and thus help protect them from it.
+I would like to suggest to you that there is a cause for this unhappy reversal - for the increasing corruption and disillusionment of children - not a vague, generalized cause which 'society' must eradicate before you personally can begin to counteract it, but an active, persuasive force which each family can pinpoint directly to warn their children away from danger and protect them from it.
 Parents can minimize the effects of this pernicious influence if they know of its existence, how the persuaders reach their children, and what they are trying to accomplish.

 Imagine someone going into your children's school or coming into your home who does his best to demoralize your children by dampening their enthusiasm for life and respect for themselves, degrading you and any moral principles you have taught them, and attempting to alienate them from you so future guidance and admonitions will have little effect.
-Wouldn't you wonder what the reason might be for such an audacious intrusion?
-What if the intruder fills your children's minds with half-truths to mislead them, then deceives them into trying to bear intolerable burdens?
+Wouldn't you wonder what his reason might be for such an audacious intrusion?
+What if he fills your children's minds with half-truths to mislead them, then deceives them into trying to bear intolerable burdens?
 Wouldn't you suspect he might be trying to use your children for his own purposes?
-Wouldn't you make an honest effort to discover just what he had in mind?
+Wouldn't you make an honest effort to discover just what he has in mind?

 If you have been doing your human best to prepare your children for happy, productive, responsible lives; and he is breaking down the character you have been building, would you believe he could have their best interests at heart?
-If he tells your children things which fill them with doubt, despair, and with ideas of destruction, larceny and hate, could you ignore him?
-Or would you, despite any mistakes you may think you have made in the past with your children, rally to their defense and protect them from an influence which could possibly ruin their lives, paralyze their intelligence, destroy their enthusiasm, and rob them of any capacity for warmth and honest love?
+If he tells your children things which fill them with doubt, despair, and ideas of destruction, larceny and hate, could you ignore him?
+Or would you, despite any mistakes you may think you have made in the past with your children, rally to their defense and protect them from an influence which could possibly ruin their lives, paralyze their intelligence, destroy their ambition, and rob them of any capacity for warmth and love?